Cotalker/documentation/docs/documentation/admin/workflows/settings_panels/workflow_create_edit.md

 </div>
 <div className="col col--4"><em>

-**Note**: The added [collections with their respective additional fields](/docs/documentation/admin/database/admin_collections#additional-fields) can indicate things like task priority, corresponding company department, etc.
+The added [collections with their respective additional fields](/docs/documentation/admin/database/admin_collections#additional-fields) can indicate things like task priority, corresponding company department, etc.
-The collections added here are not the same as the additional field options shown above.
+The collections added here are not the same as the additional field options shown above (status 1-5).
 [See "best practices" below for more information on the differences between these two types of additional fields](#workflow-additional-fields).

 </em></div>
 </div>